GeoscienceAustralia/dea-knowledge-hub/docs/guides/setup/operational-reports/timeliness-currency-report.md

 ## How Timeliness is calculated

-Timeliness is a value that ranges from 0% (never on time) to 100% (always on time).
+Timeliness is a value that ranges from 0% (meaning 'never on time') to 100% (meaning 'always on time').

 In the **Products** table, it is calculated by ......................
 TODO